 - Audio Post Production

 - Sonic Arts

 - Professional Practice

-- Film and Music
+- · Film and Music

-- Auditory Perception
+- · Auditory Perception

 - Immersive Media

 - · Composing for Screen

-- Sound Recording and Production
+- · Sound Recording and Production

 - Music and Identity in the Mediterranean

 - · Composition

 - Politics and Popular Song

 - The Politics of Performance

 - · Traditional Irish Music

 - · Music and Medicine

 - Work Based Learning

 - Dissertation / Special Project

 - Bach and Mozart

 - Single / Double Performance

-Audia Part Double at a

-- · Audio Post Production

-- Sonic Arts

-- · Professional Practice

-- Film and Music

-- Auditory Perception

-- Immersive Media

-- Composing for Screen

-- · Sound Recording and Production

-- · Music and Identity in the Mediterranean

-- Composition

-- Politics and Popular Song

-- The Politics of Performance

-- Traditional Irish Music

-- · Music and Medicine

-- Work Based Learning

-- Dissertation / Special Project

-- Bach and Mozart

-- Single / Double Performance

 At Stage 3 students continue to develop skills relevant to sound design and the creation of sonic art.
 Students can also opt to take modules in spatial audio mixing, designing musical interactions, composing for film and television, audio production, or undertake a work placement.
-The music programme
+The Music programme concludes with the completion of a project focusing on an aspect of professional practice in sound design or composition.